Affiliate links on Android Authority may earn us a commission. Learn more.

 - No More Rainbows

-We know that Meta plans to have 41 new apps and games available by the time of release, and many of them should be from Oculus Studios.
+Meta had 41 new apps and games available when the headset released, and many of them were from Oculus Studios.
 It’s also known that Meta is working with Rockstar Games to bring Grand Theft Auto: San Andreas into the fold.
-This showcase gave us a look at over half of those expected launch games.
 However, it’s important to point out that any of these games could be delayed.

 Meta Quest 3: Where can you buy it?

-The organization says that the system will be available in every market Meta Quest is currently supported.
-This list consists of 23 countries including Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, the Netherlands, New Zealand, Norway, Poland, South Korea, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, and the United States.
+The Meta Quest 3 is available in every market Meta Quest 2 is currently supported.
+This list consists of 23 countries, including Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, the Netherlands, New Zealand, Norway, Poland, South Korea, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, and the United States.

 Meta Quest 3: FAQ

 Yes.
 There is a 128GB version and 512GB version of the Meta Quest 3.